Play Your Cards Right: History

-Forsyth also presented a parody of the format, Play Your Iraqi Cards Right (originally titled Play Your Kurds Right), when he was guest host on the satirical BBC TV series Have I Got News for You in June 2003.
+Forsyth also presented a parody of the format, Play Your Iraqi Cards Right (working title: Play Your Kurds Right), when he was guest host on the satirical BBC TV series Have I Got News for You in June 2003.
 On 15 October 2005, it made a one-off return as part of Ant & Dec's Gameshow Marathon, celebrating 50 years of ITV.
 It made another one-off return in 2007 again part of Gameshow Marathon.

 An interactive DVD game of Play Your Cards Right was released in 2007, with an updated sequel released in 2008, both produced by DVDPro.

 Format

 Main game

 Two couples (two single players during the first series) alternated who went first on each question.
 The questions were based on surveys of 100 people.
 The first couple would guess how many of the 100 gave a certain answer to the question, and the second would guess whether the actual number was higher or lower than the other couple's guess.
 (If the first couple guessed exactly the number of people, they would win a case of champagne, as opposed to a cash bonus depending on type of question on the US versions ($100 for 10-person surveys with another $100 split among the panel, $500 for 100-person surveys or general knowledge questions.)
 Whoever was correct gained control of the cards.

-Unlike the US version, the questions usually had some comedy value (for example: The question would be, "We asked 100 tattoo-artists – if somebody came in asking for a tattoo of Bruce Forsyth, would you try to talk them out of it?").
+Unlike the US version, the questions usually had some comedic value (for example: The question would be, "We asked 100 tattoo-artists – if somebody came in asking for a tattoo of Bruce Forsyth, would you try to talk them out of it?, how many tattoo-artists said yes, if somebody came in asking for a tattoo of Bruce Forsyth, they would try to talk them out of it?".
 The first couple would joke around with Bruce, and then decide on a sum of, say, 64.
 The second couple would say "higher" (and Bruce would pretend to be offended).
 If the answer was, say, 26, the second couple were wrong in guessing "higher", so the first couple started with the cards.

 There were five cards for each team laid out, and they had to guess if the next card was higher or lower — ace being the highest card, and two being lowest.
 The first card could be changed if the couple wished.
 If the guess was correct, the couple would continue with the next card, and so on.
 Correctly guessing all cards to the end won the game, but if the couple guessed wrong at any time or if they got a pair of cards, they would retreat back to the card where they started and the other team would have a free attempt at their own cards.
 (In this case, the couple could not change their first card.)